mr-shaper/argus/README.md

 ## Contributing

-See [CONTRIBUTING.md](./CONTRIBUTING.md) for dev setup, code style, PR process, and how to contribute open implementations of the bring-your-own channels (`perplexity-reader`, `chrome-reader.py`, `bird`).
+See [CONTRIBUTING.md](./CONTRIBUTING.md) for dev setup, code style, PR process, and how to contribute open implementations of the bring-your-own channels (`bird`). `perplexity-reader` and `chrome-reader` are already bundled in `sister-skills/`.

-Community implementations of bring-your-own channels are especially welcome.
-If you have built a working open-source `perplexity-reader` equivalent, please open a PR to add it to the references list in CONTRIBUTING.md.
+Community implementations of bring-your-own channels are welcome.
+If you have built a working open-source `bird` equivalent, please open a PR to add it to the references list in CONTRIBUTING.md.

 ---